nyfair/foo_thbgm/readme.txt

 add ac6 unpacker for 幡紫竜c74 and later version
 0.8
 add common unpacker support
-now we can play music in archive as long as foobar2000 can handle it 0.5 add 幡紫竜c67 version support add python3 script to convert THxxBGM files
+now we can play music in archive if only foobar2000 can handle it 0.5 add 幡紫竜c67 version support add python3 script to convert THxxBGM files